hero image

 2018 Catholic Press Association Award (professional)

-Third place for the book "Catholicism and Citizenship: Political Cultures of the Church in the Twenty-First Century” (Collegeville MN, Liturgical Press, 2017) in the category “Faithful Citizenship / Religious Freedom”
+Earned third place for the book "Catholicism and Citizenship: Political Cultures of the Church in the Twenty-First Century" in the "Faithful Citizenship/Religious Freedom" category.

-Received an honorary Doctor of Theology degree, honoris causa, from Sacred Heart University, during a Special Academic Convocation.
+Received an honorary Doctor of Theology degree, honoris causa, during Sacred Heart University's Special Academic Convocation.

 Affiliations (13)